-Tech stacks are a collection of technology that can be employed to perform a task, carry out an enterprise process, or manage an application.
+Tech No-Code Stack are a collection of technology that can be employed to perform a task, carry out an enterprise process, or manage an application.
 They integrate and work with each other to offer diverse workflows, features and solutions to the application.

-By combining these two ideas and combining them, we can create no-code stacks.
-These are tech stacks made up of a portion or entirely of no-code tools.
+By combining these two ideas and combining them, we can create No-Code Stack.
+These are tech stacks made up of a portion or entirely of No-Code Stack tools.
 When combined, the no-code programs all offer different capabilities or solutions for the business needs.

 Companies use no-code stacks in many different ways: to build internal apps such as directories, or CRMs that track and report KPIs, data and other information in order to control orders and sales from customers The range of possible applications for no-code stacks is virtually endless.